redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 #### Process view
 This component fetches pricing data and makes it available to end users.
 The process consists of the following steps:
-- **Data fetching** - getting data from public or private api and transforming it the standard format
+- **Data fetching** - getting data from a public or private api and transforming it to the standard format (some more explanation? what does "standard format" mean?)
 - **Data aggregation** - combining data from multiple sources to produce a single feed using median or volume weighted average
 - **Data attestation** - signing data with the provider's cryptographic key
-- **Data broadcasting** - publishing the data on publically available message board (like public firebase store)
+- **Data broadcasting** - publishing the data on publicly available message board (like public firebase store)
 - **Data persistence** - securing packaged data on the Arweave blockchain

 ![redstone-node](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/redstone-node.png)
 ### Codebase structure
-Each group of subcomponent implements a generic interface and is inter-changable with other implementations:
+Each group of subcomponent implements a generic interface and is inter-changeable with other implementations:
 - **Fetchers:** connect to external api, fetch the data and transform it to the standard form <em>Examples: coingecko-fetcher, uniswap-fetcher</em>
 - **Aggregators:** take values from multiple sources and aggregate them in a single value <em>Examples: median-aggregator, volume-weighted-aggregator</em>
 - **Signers:** sign the data with the provided private keys <em>Examples: ArweaveSigner, EthSigner</em>
-- **Broadcasters**: publish the data and signature <em>Examples: FirebaseBroadcaster, SwarmBroadcaster</em>
+- **Broadcasters**: publish the data and signature <em>Examples: FirebaseBroadcaster, SwarmBroadcaster</em> - hmm, do we have such examples in our repository?
 - **Runner:** execute the entire process in a loop

 You can see a standard flow of the node iteration on the diagram below: